 A few years ago, Eileen Walters, then a Children’s National Nurse Navigator, was facing a challenge.
 A patient with autism in her care had been diagnosed with Crohn’s disease, and was having trouble receiving and adapting to her medical treatment plan.

 After years of planning, the Autism Behavioral Communications (ABC) support team was launched.
-It is staffed by Walters; Kathleen Atmore, an autism specialist and developmental neuropsychologist; and Chayna Humphrey, program assistant.
+It is staffed by Walters, M.S.N., R.N., C.P.N.; Kathleen Atmore, Psy.D., an autism specialist and developmental neuropsychologist; and Chayna Humphrey, program assistant.

-The ABC support team is one of the only formal programs currently available at children’s hospitals across the country that offers dedicated support to patients with autism with behavioral challenges who are already being treated for various medical conditions at Children’s.
-The team will partner with you when working with patients who have autism to help you understand the child’s needs, and help you work around some of the challenges you may face when administering care.
+The ABC support team is one of the only formal programs currently available at children's hospitals across the country that offers dedicated support to patients with autism with behavioral challenges who are already being treated for various medical conditions at Children’s.
+The team partners with colleagues when working with patients who have autism to help them understand the child’s needs, and help them work around some of the challenges they may face when administering care.

 Dr. Atmore, who has a child with autism, said people with autism typically think visually, not verbally.
 They need help understanding information about their care, and caregivers can learn how to adapt their communication so patients can understand and learn from it.“If you have a patient who is deaf, you would have a person come in and interpret,” Dr. Atmore says.
 “It’s similar if you have a patient with autism; you need to have the ability to translate that information into something that makes sense for them.”